spatkar94/HistoTME/README.md

 --out_dir </path/to/output/directory>

 ```
-## Model weights and clinical metadata
+## Model weights
-HistoTME model weights and clinical metadata necessary to reproduce the results will be made available upon request.
+For inquiries about HistoTME model weights please contact the corresponding authors directly.
 The codes are intended to be used for research purposes only.
 Please see the [license](LICENSE)

 ## Questions and Issues
 If you find any bugs or have any questions about this code please contact: [Sushant Patkar](patkar.sushant@nih.gov) or [Alex Chen](alche@sas.upenn.edu)